 Although Dr. Organics would probably say that they never claimed their Pure Castile Soap is organic, they are clearly marketing towards the distracted shopper – the shopper who hasn’t learned the subtle nuances of the game, the shopper who doesn’t have the time to read the label and who doesn’t know what to look for if they did.
 No one buys this soap because they think it’s conventional.
 They buy this soap because they think it’s somehow better than conventional.
 But it’s not.

 There are several ways to tackle this sort of thing, both grassroots and more sophisticated.
 My brother David Bronner spends a lot of money, time and effort fighting the legal battle over labeling laws.
-You can read more about his efforts at the “Truth and Lies in Organic Personal Care” section of our website.

 But businesses wouldn’t use these misleading labels if it weren’t profitable.
 If the bulk of consumers would wise up and see that they’re being played for a fool, these companies would lose their incentive.
 At the moment, they’re being rewarded for their deception by sales.
 And so in addition to the ongoing fight in courts over misleading labels, let’s fight at the store level as well.